 IST's Secondary Library, as with most modern libraries, serves multiple uses.
-The two storey space allows for areas where students can check reference materials and conduct research as well as work independently or collaboratively.
-There is a lounge for Diploma students and dedicated space for Middle school students.
-The library provides a place for students to socialize after school and to take advantage of
+The two-story space allows for areas where students can check reference materials and conduct research as well as work independently or collaboratively.
+There is always a puzzle that needs solving!
+The library provides a place for students to socialize after school and to take advantage of:

-- wireless internet and Macbooks for community use;
+- wireless internet and iMacs for community use;

 - Britannica Online, EBSCO, JSTOR, Questia and other online research resources;

 - extended hours during the school week, including Saturday mornings.

 Parents are welcome to get a library account to check out books and magazines as well.

 The International School of Tanganyika is a proud member of / accredited by these organisations: